huggingface/transformers/examples/research_projects/jax-projects/README.md

 to use and activate it.

 We strongly recommend to make use of the provided JAX/Flax examples scripts in [transformers/examples/flax](https://github.com/huggingface/transformers/tree/master/examples/flax) even if you want to train a JAX/Flax model of another github repository that is not integrated into 🤗 Transformers.
-In all likelihood, you will need to adapt one of the example scripts, so we recommend to fork and clone the 🤗 Transformers repository as follows.
+In all likelihood, you will need to adapt one of the example scripts, so we recommend forking and cloning the 🤗 Transformers repository as follows.
-Doing so will allow you to share your fork of the Transformers library with your team memebrs so that the team effectively work on the same code base.
+Doing so will allow you to share your fork of the Transformers library with your team members so that the team effectively work on the same code base.
 It will also automatically install the newest versions of `flax`, `jax` and `optax`.

-**IMPORTANT**: If you are setting up your enviroment on a TPU VM, make sure to install JAX's TPU version before cloning and installing the transformers repository.
+**IMPORTANT**: If you are setting up your environment on a TPU VM, make sure to install JAX's TPU version before cloning and installing the transformers repository.
-Otherwise, an incorrect version of JAX will be installed and the following commands will throw an error.
+Otherwise, an incorrect version of JAX will be installed, and the following commands will throw an error.
 To install JAX's TPU version simply run the following command: